 Religious Service

 If you are accepted at a local temple, you may volunteer to help with the temple.
-This grants you a poor lifestyle, although you can pay for a more expensive one if you wish.
-You also gain inspiration each day for 1d6 days after serving.
+This grants you a poor lifestyle, although you can pay for a more expensive one if you wish (unless the deity values humility).
+You gain 1d4 divine inspiration dice.

 Research